 Jammu and Kashmir

 Kashmiri Hindus celebrate New Year on the first day of the Hindu month, Chaitra.
 The festival is known as Navreh meaning New Year.
-This year (2010) it falls on 16th March.
+For the festival date click here.
 This day is very auspicious in Kashmir and is mentioned in Rajtarangini and Nilamat Purana.